sumaiyamahmud/supermarket_sales_analysis/README.md

 # Supermarket Sales Analysis Project
 ## Overview
-Welcome to the Supermarket Sales Analysis project, where we delve into the heart of a bustling supermarket chain spanning three vibrant cities in India.
-Over the course of three months, we embarked on a data-driven journey to unravel the intricacies of sales performance, customer behavior, and product dynamics.
+Welcome to the Supermarket Sales Analysis project, where I delve into the heart of a bustling supermarket chain spanning three vibrant cities in India.
+For this self-guided project, I embarked on a data-driven journey to unravel the intricacies of sales performance, customer behavior, and product dynamics.

 ## Tools and Technologies Used